sivy/veloci-wiki/README.md

 ## Github Setup

-Fork this project on github to your own account and create a local clone.
+Fork this project on github (click the "Fork" button on [this page](https://github.com/sivy/veloci-wiki)) to your own account and then create a local clone.

     % git clone git@github.com:<you>/veloci-wiki.git